The Tom Walton Fun Run 4K Experience at NHTI – Concord’s Community College is Sunday, September 17 at 1 PM.

-The Foundation for New Hampshire Community Colleges recently appointed Stephen J. Ellis from Pittsburg and Michael O’Rourke from Hollis to its board of directors.
+The Foundation for New Hampshire Community Colleges (The Foundation) recently welcomed Mike Ambrogi, of North Hampton, as the newest member to join its board of directors.

 GBCC alumni on frontlines of COVID vaccine development and production